Newms34/lifeStuff/README.md

 ##Use

-Just open index.html.
+Just open indexOld.html.
 If you wanna try playing with the settings a bit, change minDist and maxDist in main.js.
 I'd suggest you specify between 70 and 600 particles.

+##Upcoming Features

+You might notice a file called 'index.html'.
+That's the basis for a new module, involving ecology simulations.
+I'm not going to release it until I have a full simulation of basic ecological principles.

 ##Credits